hakehardware/hakehardware.github.io/docs/guides/comet/build-autonomys-image.md

 sudo docker buildx build --platform linux/arm64 --progress plain --load -t autonomys-comet-node:<TAG> -f Dockerfile-node.aarch64 .
 ```

 This process may take some time depending on the resources your PC has available.
+You can swap out the Dockerfile and change the platform depending on what system you are building the image for.